-Golf – A choice of several courses are within easy driving distance.
+Golf – A choice of several courses is within easy driving distance.

-Adare Village – One of Irelands prettiest village is 10 minutes drive.
+Adare Village – One of Irelands’ prettiest villages is 10 minutes drive.
 Half a day can be spent browsing the craft galleries, antique shops and the Heritage Centre.
-There is a good choice of coffee shops and restaurants with an excellent selection of ladies boutiques.
+There is a good choice of coffee shops and restaurants with an excellent selection of ladies’ boutiques.

-Garden visits – There is a selection of interesting gardens nearby who welcome visitors.
+Garden visits – There is a selection of interesting gardens nearby that welcome visitors.

 Irish Dresden – At Irish Dresden, a cross-country drive away, will take you to the factory where the intricate Dresden is made.